Shakti (1982 film): Production

 The role of Vijay was initially to be played by Raj Babbar and he took an advance, but after Amitabh Bachchan showed interest in the role, Babbar was dropped.
 Rakhee Gulzar has stated that people warned her that portraying Bachchan's mother would ruin her career, but she did not care as she was delighted at the prospect of acting with Dilip Kumar who portrayed her character's husband.

 Awards

-Both Dilip Kumar and Amitabh Bachchan were nominated for the Best Actor award, but it was Dilip Kumar who eventually won it.
-Amitabh Bachchan had a total of 3 nominations in the category that year.
+Both Dilip Kumar and Amitabh Bachchan were nominated for the Best Actor award, but it was Dilip Kumar who eventually won it Bachchan had a total of three nominations in the category that year.

-The film was critically acclaimed and won many accolades listed below:
+The film was critically acclaimed and won many accolades, which are listed below: